For information hover over number | Click on project number | Overview of overall plan

 Since fall 2007, construction has been in progress in the north part of the quarter; many buildings are finished.
 The area's only historic building is the listed former port authority building, Altes Hafenamt.
 After completion of the shell of the Überseequartier subway station, development of the neighborhood began to push south in October 2010 (© ELBE&FLUT) Start slideshow

-Überseequartier is growing into the future “city” of HafenCity.
+Überseequartier, the commercial heart of HafenCity is growing, despite the disruptions of the finance crisis and delays to construction in the south.
 This urban space, covering about 13.7 hectares, will be home to around 1,000 people and the workplace of up to 7,000 more.
-Between 40,000 and 50,000 visitors and tourists will then beentering the neighborhood – every day.
+Between 40,000 and 50,000 visitors and tourists will be entering the completed neighborhood – every day.

-An increasing number of retailers and restaurants and bars are catering for the new residents of the completed rental apartments.
-A large supermarket has opened, as well as a variety of service businesses.
-They are not only looking after the daily needs of residents, but, together with new galleries and fashion designers, providing important urban accents.
+Local retailers and eateries have always catered to occupants of the rented apartments to the right and left of Überseeboulevard.
+A large supermarket selling fresh produce has opened, as well as a variety of service businesses.
+Not only are they looking after the daily needs of residents, but, together with new galleries and fashion designers, providing important urban accents.

-Several major office users, such as lawyers Sozietät Esche Schümann Commichau and petroleum multi BP have decided to locate to Überseequartier.
+Several major office users, such as lawyers Sozietät Esche Schümann Commichau and petroleum multi BP, have decided to locate to northern Überseequartier.
 Most of the space in buildings here is already leased.

-In summer 2011 the 25hours Hotel opened, hotelier Kai Hollmann’s first project in HafenCity.
-Across the road from the hotel on Überseeallee (34/7), with its maritime-themed rooms, the new U4 line Überseequartier subway stop opened in December 2012.
+In summer 2011 the 25hours Hotel (34/7) opened, hotelier Kai Hollmann’s first project in HafenCity.
+In 2013 the hotel was ranked top European city hotel by the German travel magazine Geo Saison.
+Across the road from the hotel with its maritime style interiors is the new U4 line Überseequartier subway stop, which opened December 2012.

-The northern part of the quarter is so far dominated by apartments, office space and smaller shops, but a much stronger retail orientation is foreseen for the southern section, although not development of a closed-in, air-conditioned shopping center type.
-Instead retailers throughout the whole neighborhood will be integrated into stand-alone buildings, helping to cultivate the atmosphere of an urban center, by adding further to the vitality of Überseequartier as a whole.
+While the northern part of the quarter has so far been dominated by apartments, office space and smaller shops, the southern section has a much stronger retail orientation, but not a closed-in, self-contained shopping center.
+Instead an open concept is planned, with protection from wind and weather, primarily consisting of retails with residential and office uses in several stand-alone buildings, that will underpin the development of an urban center interacting with water, adding further to the vitality of Überseequartier as a whole.
 Contrasting open spaces frame a dense mix of uses: inviting promenades beside the water, generously proportioned boulevards, squares and terraces but also sheltered areas – for visitors as well as residents.

-Überseeboulevard is the focus: like a meandering river, it runs from the Speicherstadt through to the Elbe River, interspersed by a variety of urban spaces formed by curving paths and facades.
+Überseeboulevard is the focus: like a meandering river, it wends its way from the Speicherstadt through to the River Elbe, interspersed by varied urban spaces formed by curving paths and façades.
+Numerous different shops with an attractive variety of goods line the way.
 The contrasts are exciting: on the one hand the quarter seems all of a piece, but every step of the way provides surprising new perspectives.
+In the southern part a critical mass of retail businesses should develop, which is needed in order to create a high level of diversity and attraction for visitors.